Business tax extensions: How to file and why they’re important

 The late filing penalty maxes out at 25% of the unpaid taxes (about 5½ months); the late payment penalty continues to run until it, too, reaches 25% of the unpaid tax.

-More help getting a small business tax extension in 2022
+More help with getting a small business tax extension

-While penalties for late filing can get steep, you have options when deciding to file a small business tax extension for 2021 taxes.
-Your best bet is to work with a Block Advisors small business certified tax pro.
-We can get your tax documents organized to help expedite the process of filing so you can make the tax deadline, or help you file by the tax extension deadline in 2022.
+While penalties for late filing can get steep, you have options when deciding to file a small business tax extension for 2023 taxes.
+Your best bet is to work with a Block Advisors small business certified tax professional.
+We can get your tax documents organized to help expedite the process of filing so you can make the tax deadline, or help you file by the extended due date in 2023.
 Let us do the heavy lifting so you can get back to what you love.